mpanighetti/dnd5e-allergies/main.md

 ### Damage Type Allergens

-You must make an allergy saving throw any time you are dealt damage of the corresponding type.
+You must make an allergy Saving Throw any time you are dealt damage of the corresponding type.

 ##### Damage Types